sujith-eag/Learning_Journey/Linux/Linux Bash/01_bash_basics/2 Bash Features.md

 ***When a Command Needs to be Ignorant of Its Source***
+I
-If `wc *.c`   would give the individual count of all the files and also the total count.
+f `wc *.c`   would give the individual count of all the files and also the total count.
 By passing the input to `wc` using pipe when the command does not know the source, it outputs just the total of the stream from pipe.

 ```bash {frame="none"}